 Interestingly, the most repressive regimes are not necessarily the worst as far as expression of gender identity is concerned.
-Transsexuals in Jordan and Iran seem to be able to turn the strict gender binary division of society to their advantage, with some individuals actually getting support (including financial) from fundamentalist clerics for sex change operations.
+Transsexuals in Jordan and Iran seem to be able to turn the strict gender binary division of society to their advantage, with some individuals actually getting support (including financial) from fundamentalist clerics for sex change operations367.
 Unfortunately, there is always the very real pressure to undergo sex reassignment procedures, and subpar medical treatment associated with such procedures.

-Although the international LGBT community is slowly gaining official recognition from governments and societies; in the Middle East, the situation for the LGBT community remains stagnant and dismal.2 Across the Middle East, the LGBT community faces varying degrees of repression, both because of laws directed against its members and the wider social stigma.
+Although the international LGBT community is slowly gaining official recognition from governments and societies; in the Middle East, the situation for the LGBT community remains stagnant and dismal.368 Across the Middle East, the LGBT community faces varying degrees of repression, both because of laws directed against its members and the wider social stigma.
 With the exception of Israel, most Middle Eastern countries openly condemn the LGBT community.
-Consequently, the LGBT community in the Middle East exists underground, and members of the community often live in fear of being discovered.
+Consequently, the LGBT community in the Middle East exists underground, and members of the community often live in fear of being discovered369.
 Barring a few exceptions, the outlook for LGB individuals in the Middle East is bleak, or even outright deadly.
 Many LGB individuals face major struggles just in their quotidian lives and many of their struggles are social in origin, such as being bullied in school or disowned, beaten or raped by family members or feeling compelled to run away from home, a phenomenon known in most parts of the world, including the United States.
-These abuses are often not reported to authorities due to the threat of additional violence from officials themselves.
-Security officers often raid the parties and other gatherings of LGBT Iranians, sometimes leading to arrests and detainment.
+These abuses are often not reported to authorities due to the threat of additional violence from officials

+368 LGBT Rights in Iran by Shima Houshyar, published October 21, 2015 themselves.
+Security officers often raid the parties and other gatherings of LGBT Iranians, sometimes leading to arrests and detainment370.